SimonKefas/multistep-form/README.md

   - Check that required fields are correctly set and only on visible steps.
   - Make sure validation messages are displaying for the correct inputs.

+- **Progress Bar Not Updating**:
+  - Ensure the progress bar elements have the correct attributes (`ms-progress-wrap`, `ms-progress-bar`, `ms-current-step`, `ms-total-steps`).
+  - Verify that the CSS styles are correctly applied.

 - **Styles Not Applying**:
   - Verify that the classes `is-active` and `is-deactive` are correctly used in your CSS.
+  - Ensure that CSS selectors match the elements correctly.

 ---

-## **12. Conclusion**
+## **13. Conclusion**

-By following this guide, you can effectively implement a multistep form with conditional logic and restricted forward navigation.
-The script ensures users complete all required steps in order, enhancing data integrity and user experience.
+By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, and a progress bar.
+The script ensures users complete all required steps in order and provides visual feedback on their progress, enhancing data integrity and user experience.

+---

+**If you need further assistance or have any questions, feel free to reach out!**